Deva-tharshini/AgroVision-Classifier/README.md

 # 🌱 SmartHarvest AI – Food Image Classification

-SmartHarvest AI is a deep learning project that classifies food images into categories like fruits, vegetables, spices, and legumes using a CNN model.
+SmartHarvest AI is a deep learning project that classifies food images into categories such as fruits, vegetables, spices, and legumes using a Convolutional Neural Network (CNN) model.

 ---